tetratelabs/eg-course/docs/getting-started.md

 !!! note

-    Above, we use `curl`'s `--resolve` flag to resolve the host name to the gateway IP address.
-See [here](https://everything.curl.dev/usingcurl/connections/name.html#provide-a-custom-ip-address-for-a-name) for more details.
+    Above, we use [`curl`'s `--resolve` flag](https://everything.curl.dev/usingcurl/connections/name.html#provide-a-custom-ip-address-for-a-name) to resolve the host name to the gateway IP address.

     It's a simple alternative to creating DNS entries that resolve hostnames to public IP addresses, and allows us to work with a purely local environment.